Please note that there is limited funding available, and the application pool is extremely competitive.

-- Budget (when applicable).
+Students may request up to $2,500 in research-related expense reimbursement.
 The budget should be comprehensive, specific, and reasonable.
 All costs should be relevant and essential to the project and be justified in the budget narrative.
 In general, budgets demonstrating frugality will be more competitive (e.g., shared accommodations, use of public transportation).
-For a sample itemized budget, click here.
+View sample itemized budget.
 Information about domestic and international travel costs can be found on the websites of the U.S. General Services Administration and U.S. Department of State, respectively.
-Students are advised, however, that the rates provided on these websites are in the higher range of what the Internal Student Fellowships Committee would expect to see in a student’s budget.
+Students are advised, however, that the rates provided on these websites are in the higher range of what the Student Fellowships Committee would expect to see in a student’s budget.

 - Proposed activity’s contribution to the broader field or community not clearly stated.